Dr. Elena Giusti

 - (2016) Review of A. Ziosi, Didone Regina di Cartagine di Chistopher Marlowe: Metafore virgiliane nel Cinquecento (Roma 2015), in Lexis 34, 481-3.

 - (2016) Review of H. Baltussen and P. J. Davis (eds.)
 The Art of Veiled Speech: Self-Censorship from Aristophanes to Hobbes (Philadelphia 2015), in Bryn Mawr Classical Review 2016.06.24: http://bmcr.brynmawr.edu/2016/2016-06-24.html

 - (2015) Review of N. Horsfall, Virgil Aeneid 6, A Commentary (Berlin 2013), in The Journal of Roman Studies 105: 432-34.

 - (2014) Review of J. Godwin, Ovid Metamorphoses III An Extract: 511-733 (London and New York 2014), in Bryn Mawr Classical Review 2014.08.06: http://bmcr.brynmawr.edu/2014/2014-08-06.html

-- (in preparation) 'Virgil', 'Servius', 'Servius Auctus aut Danielinus', in Encyclopaedic Dictionary of Phoenician Culture Vol. IV - Written Sources: Language, Epigraphy and Literature.
+- (under submission) 'Virgil', 'Servius', 'Servius Auctus aut Danielinus', in Encyclopaedic Dictionary of Phoenician Culture Vol. IV - Written Sources: Language, Epigraphy and Literature.

-- (forthcoming) ‘Classics and the Study of Africa’, Oxford Bibliographies.
+- (under submission) ‘Classics and the Study of Africa’, Oxford Bibliographies.

 - Giusti, E. and Lagrou, S. (forthcoming) ‘Savagery / Sauvagerie,’ in J.-P. Guez, F. Klein, J. Peigney and E. Prioux (eds.)
 Dictionnaire des images du poétique dans l’Antiquité.